Falls City Colts

 The Falls City Colts were a minor league baseball franchise based in Falls City, Nebraska.
-From 1910 to 1913, the Colts played exclusively as members of the Class D level Missouri-Iowa-Nebraska-Kansas League, winning the 1910 league championship and placing 2nd both in 1911 and 1912.
-The Colts hosted home minor league games at the Athletic Field.
+From 1910 to 1913, the Colts played exclusively as members of the Class D level Missouri-Iowa-Nebraska-Kansas League, winning the 1910 league championship and placing second in 1911 and 1912.
+Falls City hosted home minor league games at the Athletic Park.

 History

-In 1910, Falls City first fielded a minor league team.
-The 1910 Falls City Colts were formed and played as charter members of the six–team Missouri-Illinois-Nebraska-Kansas League, known informally as the MINK League.
-Falls City was joined in the Class D league by the Auburn Athletics, Clarinda Antelopes, Maryville Comets, Nebraska City Forresters and Shenandoah Pin Rollers as charter members.
+In 1910, Falls City first fielded a minor league team., when the Falls City Colts were formed and became charter members of the six–team Missouri-Illinois-Nebraska-Kansas League, known informally as the MINK League.
+Falls City was joined in the Class D level league by the Auburn Athletics, Clarinda Antelopes, Maryville Comets, Nebraska City Forresters and Shenandoah Pin Rollers teams as charter members.

 The Falls City Colts franchise was formed and reportedly built their roster when the franchise purchased 14 players from the salaried Atchison team at the price of $50.00.
 The local newspaper, the Falls City Journal, urged the town residents to support the Colts in their initial season.
 Seating was erected at Athletic Park under the direction of Milt Bohrer.
 The grandstand had seating for 500 and bleachers along both baselines increased the capacity to more than 1,000.
 On opening day, May 19, 1910, forty local Falls City businesses closed early and schools dismissed early.
 Falls City Mayor Keeling threw out the ceremonial first pitch with 1,101 fans in attendance.
 The Colts defeated the Nebraska City Forresters 3–0 to win the home opener.

 In their first season, the 1910 Falls City Colts won the Missouri-Illinois-Nebraska-Kansas League championship.
 In June, the Colts played a 17–inning game against Nebraska City.
 The game ended due darkness with the score tied 0–0.
 On July 4, 1910 the Colts drew 1,119 for a doubleheader against the Maryville Comets.
-The Colts finished the 1910 season with a record of 57–40, placing 1st in the Missouri-Illinois-Nebraska-Kansas League standings, winning the championship as the league did not have playoffs for its duration.
-The Colts finished 1.5 games ahead of the 2nd place Clarinda Antelopes.
+The Colts finished the 1910 season with a record of 57–40, placing first in the Missouri-Illinois-Nebraska-Kansas League standings, winning the championship as the league did not have playoffs for its duration.
+The Colts finished 1.5 games ahead of the second place Clarinda Antelopes.
 The 1910 Foresters were managed by Bill Annis.
 Playing home games at Athletic Park, Falls City had total season attendance of 14,205 an average of 293 fans per game.